 Determine The Exact Amount Of Your Claim

-Remember that the judge can always award you less than you requested, but never more.
-Remember also that the judge can only award money.
-The judge cannot order the defendant to do something (return a car or a dog to you, for example) or to stop doing something (like playing loud music or parking in your parking space).
+Small Claims Court judges can only award money.
+The judge cannot order the defendant to do something (like return a car or a dog) or to stop doing something (like playing loud music, parking in your parking space).

 FYI!
-Like in any other case, in small claims, you can ask for "punitive damages" (damages intended to punish the defendant rather than compensate you for actual loss or injury).
-But in order to get punitive damages, you’ll need to prove that the defendant was guilty of "oppression, fraud, or malice."
+You can ask for "punitive damages" (damages intended to punish the defendant rather than compensate you for actual loss or injury)in small claims cases.
+In order to get punitive damages, you’ll need to prove that the defendant was guilty of "oppression, fraud, or malice."
 (NRS 42.005(1).)

-In some types of cases, you can ask for "statutory damages" (damages specified by a statute or regulation).
-If you find a statute that applies to you, include a copy with your other evidence.
+In some cases, damages in successful cases are calculated by statute.
+If you find a statute that applies to you, include it with your other evidence.
 You can consult with an attorney or do some legal research to see whether a statutory damages provision applies to your case.
 Click to visit Lawyers and Legal Help.

 FYI!
 Like in any other case, in small claims, you can ask for damages for emotional pain and suffering, but you must prove the damage.